nelsontky/let-it-go/README.md

 #### To be implemented
 * Document **ALL** toilets in NUS.
 * Paginate main list of toilets.
+* Persistance of options chosen (such as filters and sorting) upon navigation back to main page.
 * Refine review system:
   * Paginate reviews, lazily load each page of reviews.
   * Implement star ratings.